How to Make e-Learning More Interactive For Toddlers?

 Learning has to be interactive and creative.
 The child would hunt to finish the puzzle instead of writing on a piece of paper.
-In other words, the concepts taught with a practical approach and engaging way, students feel their importance in their daily life and grasp them for the long run.
-The major defiance that e-learning platforms are facing is that they have to be extra creative to catch the attention of the learners.
+In other words, the concepts are taught with a practical approach and engaging way, and students feel their importance in their daily life and grasp them in the long run.
+The major defiance that online course platforms are facing is that they have to be extra creative to catch the attention of the learners.
 With the decreasing attention span of viewers due to multiple platforms, creating attention for learning becomes a huge task.
-The social media platforms are also providing a lot of online courses but then again, they are overloaded with a lot of distractions.
+Social media platforms are also becoming online course platforms but then again, they are overloaded with a lot of distractions.
 Relationship building is the most important element in a virtual as well as in a physical classroom.
 Boring courses will drive you away and interactive ones will contribute to sharing your attention to some non-learning resources too.
 Online learning platforms should have the same decorum as the physical or offline classroom maintains.
-Nowadays, the schools have smart classes and electronic boards to engage the students and create a room for discussion on several concepts.
+Nowadays, schools have smart classes and electronic boards to engage the students and create a room for discussion on several concepts.

 There are multiple ways to monitor and optimise e-learning platforms and make them more interactive.
 Just follow these five easy steps.

 Book 14 days FREE trial for Reading Eggs with Ratna Sagar